Board of Directors

 Krone earned a bachelor's degree in aerospace engineering from the Georgia Institute of Technology, a master's degree in aerospace engineering from the University of Texas at Arlington, and a master of business administration from the Harvard Graduate School of Business.
 A Six Sigma Green Belt, Krone is both a licensed commercial pilot and a certified public accountant.
 He is also a Fellow of the American Institute of Aeronautics and Astronautics and a Fellow of the Royal Aeronautical Society in the United Kingdom.

-Krone is currently director on the board for the United Launch Alliance, a member of the advisory board at Georgia Tech, and a member of the board of WETA Public Television and Radio in Washington, D.C.
+Krone is a member of the Georgia Tech Foundation Board of Trustees, and a member of the board of WETA Public Television and Radio in Washington, D.C.
 He is a long-time supporter of the Urban League, and currently serves on the board of the Greater Washington chapter.
+He is also a member of the Executive Council of the Aerospace Industries Association (AIA) and a member of the Aircraft Owners and Pilots Association (AOPA) Foundation’s Board of Visitors.

 |Gregory R. Dahlberg|